Statement

 Biography

 Rachel Breen’s work has been shown widely across the country and internationally, including a solo exhibition at the Minneapolis Institute of Art.
-Rachel is the recipient of a Fulbright Fellowship to India in 2022 and has been awarded artist residencies at MacDowell, Willapa Bay AiR and the Virginia Center for Creative Arts.
-Rachel is a recipient of a McKnight Fellowship for Visual Artists, an inaugural recipient of the Jerome Hill Artist Fellowship, has received four Minnesota State Arts Board grants and a fellowship from the Walker Art Center Open Field.
-Her solo exhibition, The Price of Our Clothes,” was Included in the top 20, best of 2018, exhibitions in the US by Hyperallergic (December 20, 2018).
+Most recently, Rachel was invited to participate in the 15th Bienal De La Habana in Havana, Cuba in 2024.
+Rachel was awarded a Fulbright – Nehru Senior Scholar research fellowship, hosted by the Indian Institute of Craft and Design in Jaipur, India in 2022.
+Rachel has been awarded artist residencies at MacDowell, Willapa Bay AiR and the Virginia Center for Creative Arts.
+Rachel is a recipient of a McKnight Fellowship for Visual Artists in 2024 and was an inaugural recipient of the Jerome Hill Artist Fellowship in 2019.
+She has received five Minnesota State Arts Board grants and a fellowship from the Walker Art Center Open Field.
+Her solo exhibition, The Price of Our Clothes,” which took place at the Perlman Museum, was Included in the top 20, best of 2018, exhibitions in the US by Hyperallergic (December 20, 2018).
 Rachel holds an MFA from the University of Minnesota and a BA from The Evergreen State College.
-She lives in Minneapolis, MN, maintains an active studio practice and is a professor of art at Anoka Ramsey Community College.
+She lives in Minneapolis, MN, maintains an active studio practice.
+Rachel is a tenured professor of art at Anoka Ramsey Community College and currently serves as the chair of the Dept. of Visual Arts.